zwbetz-gh/zwbetz/content/blog/2021-01-16-assorted-links/index.md

 >
 > Conventionally, the first part of the path should be the **plural** form of the resource.
 This keeps nested paths simple to read and easy to understand.
 >
-> A path like `fashionboutique.com/customers/223/orders/12` is clear in what it points to, even if you’ve never seen this specific path before, because it is hierarchical and descriptive.
+> A path like `fashionboutique.com/customers/223/orders/12` is clear in what it points to, even if you've never seen this specific path before, because it is hierarchical and descriptive.
 We can see that we are accessing the order with `id` 12 for the customer with `id` 223.

 ---